 If you create something because of the revenue potential alone, you'll run out of gas when things get hard.
 Creation is art, no matter if it involves writing a thousand lines of code or recording hours of video.

 It's important that you enjoy the process, and you'll only enjoy it if you create something you are passionate about.

 So I believe that you should first think about the type of product you want to create, and only then do the research into whether or not that specific type of product is profitable.

 Now that you’ve thought about what you can create and what you want to create, it’s time for the next step.

 You should only create a product that people actually need – something that solves a real problem.

-I made the mistake of creating a product just because I wanted to create it.
+I made the mistake of creating a video template product just because I wanted to create it.
 I spent weeks on the development and was super excited about launching it.